sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 Taints and Toleration:
 - This is a pod to node relationship, what pods can be placed on the node:
     - Taints are set on Nodes:
-    - Tolerarion are set on pods:
+    - Toleration are set on pods:

 kubectl taint nodes <node-name> key=value:taint-effect